Upload mode

 Inhibit the upload when no changes are detected

-command is typically used as a Git action.
+The upload command is typically used as a Git action.
 It is invoked automatically on specific commits to the code repository.

 Infinite loops might happen when the upload returns files with Rigi tokens, and those files are then committed again.